jasonsbeer/Amiga-2000-EATX/PCB.md

 ## PCB - Description and Ordering

+The Amiga 2000 EATX PCB is 4 layers.
+See Table P1 for layer descriptions.
 Download the Gerber zip file and send to your favorite PCB manufacturer.

-This board is 4 layers.
-See Table P1 for layer descriptions.
+The prototype boards were created by JLCPCB and work well.

 talk about ordering configuration